Monarchy of Spain: Second Spanish Republic and dictatorship of Francisco Franco

 In 1931 Spanish local elections produced victories (particularly in urban areas) for candidates favoring an end to the monarchy and the establishment of a republic.
 Faced with unrest in the cities, Alfonso XIII went into exile, but did not abdicate.
 The ensuing provisional government evolved into the relatively short-lived Second Spanish Republic.
 The Spanish Civil War began in 1936 and ended on 1 April 1939 with the victory of General Francisco Franco and his coalition of allied organizations commonly referred to as the Nationalists.
 Fascist Italy and Nazi Germany aided Franco in the Spanish Civil War.
-A British MI6 Operative flew Franco from the Canary Islands to Spanish North Africa to take over the Spanish Legion.
 The Soviet Union backed the Republican Government as did Mexico under the government of Lázaro Cárdenas.

-After sixteen years without monarchy or kingdom, in 1947, Spain was made a Kingdom again by General Franco, who claimed to rule Spain as Head of state of the Kingdom of Spain through the Law of Succession.
+After sixteen years without monarchy or kingdom, in 1947, Spain was made a kingdom again by General Franco, who claimed to rule as "Head of state of the Kingdom of Spain" through the Law of Succession.
 However, without a king on the throne, he ruled through a coalition of allied organizations from the Spanish Civil War including, but not limited to, the Falange political party, the supporters of the Bourbon royal family, and the Carlists, until his death in 1975.

 Re-establishment of the Monarchy

-Despite Franco's alliance with the Carlists, Franco appointed Juan Carlos I de Borbón as his successor, who is credited with presiding over Spain's transition from dictatorship to democracy by fully endorsing political reforms.
+Despite Franco's alliance with the Carlists, Franco appointed Juan Carlos de Borbón as his successor, who is credited with presiding over Spain's transition from dictatorship to democracy by fully endorsing political reforms.

 Impatient with the pace of democratic reforms, the new king, known for his formidable personality, dismissed Carlos Arias Navarro and appointed the reformer Adolfo Suárez as President of the Government in 1977.

 The next year the king signed into law the new liberal democratic Constitution of Spain, which was approved by 88% of voters.
 Juan Carlos' "quick wit and steady nerve" cut short the attempted military coup in 1981 when the king used a specially designed command communications center in the Zarzuela Palace to denounce the coup and command the military's eleven captains general to stand down.

 Following the events of 1981, Juan Carlos led a less eventful life, according to author John Hooper.
 Juan Carlos did not preside over ceremonies such as the opening of hospitals and bridges as often as monarchs in other nations.
 Instead, he worked towards establishing reliable political customs when transitioning one government administration to another, emphasizing constitutional law and protocol, and representing the Spanish State domestically and internationally, all the while aiming to maintain a professionally non-partisan yet independent monarchy.